 But hold up, I read somewhere else that love is the opposite of grief...

 [Image ID: A gif of a serious looking Oprah captioned as asking “So what is the truth?”
 End ID.]

 According to Heraclides, the philosopher Aristotle and Plato thought was just too far out, both are true.
 Heraclides posited that “opposites” are just different expressions of the same thing.
-So, synonyms are antonyms, which is, yes, totally paradoxical, but what’s so wrong with that?
+So, antonyms are synonyms, which is, yes, totally paradoxical, but what’s so wrong with that?
 Billie Joe Armstrong came out as a “Walking Contradiction” so that we all could.

 To grieve is to surrender control of the rigidly-defined thought structures we use as security blankets.
 We humans go to great lengths to fit life into easily-digestible categories, for better and for worse.
 In the case of my earlier discussion of dark and light, I was able to use these terms to my communicative advantage.
 But, like Alan Watts says, “the disadvantage of symbols is that we confuse them with reality”.
 (If you wanna listen to Alan Watts expand on this idea over a beautiful electronic soundscape, check out "Overthinker" by INZO.)

 Our beliefs about grief / pain and love / pleasure are shrouded in binaristic propaganda straight from It.
 IRL, these experiences are not mutually exclusive.
 They are felt fluidly.

 Navigating the tides of grief will require intimating ourselves on a whole new level.

 Get your hand out of your pants.
 I’m talking about emotional intimacy.

 [Image ID: A gif of Boo from Monsters Inc. in a monster costume with her head exposed lifting up her arms and making a face that you can tell is supposed to be scary but is really just cute.
 End ID.]